 Non-exhaustive list of fermented foods : sauerkraut, kimchi, kefir, yogurt, kombucha, miso, pickles, lemons…

-For those with a fragile stomach (stomach diseases, allergies, intolerance, irritable bowel, SIBO ...) or who wish to avoid bloating prefer a diet low in FODMAP's:
+For those with a fragile stomach (stomach diseases, allergies, intolerance, irritable intestine, SIBO ...) or who wish to avoid bloating prefer a diet low in FODMAP's:

 Fruits : Lemon, ripe banana, blackcurrant, strawberry, raspberry, passion fruit, orange, rhubarb, pineapple, grapefruit, clementine, blueberry, blackberry, orange, melon.